 “What is Dorkadia?” you may well be asking yourself.
 Dorkadia is the product of some bored friends that have opinions on all sorts of nerdy things and decided that the internet needed our input.
-It turns out that there are a lot of cloudy and rainy days up here in Seattle.
-As a result, we spend a lot of time hanging out indoors and playing tabletop and video games, reading comics, watching movies, etc. We wanted a place on the net that would adequately address our varied interests.
+Thanks to a lot of cloudy and rainy days up here in Seattle, we spend a lot of time hanging out indoors and playing tabletop and video games, reading comics, watching movies, etc. We wanted a place on the net that would adequately address our varied interests.
 The best way to find that place was to just make it ourselves and see if others would join us on our continuing journey.

 So here are some things that we want you, our valued reader, to know:

 - We will never pass off a press release as “news” or a “review”.
 All press releases will be clearly marked as such and filed in the press release category.

 - If we think something sucks, we will say it and rate accordingly.
 Scores do not start at 7 (i.e. 3.5 stars) here. *Cough* Offensive Combat

 - We will never use comment moderation to suppress views that oppose our own unless they are hostile to other members of our community.

 For general comments or inquiries about the site, please contact us at email@example.com.

 Co-Founder, Editor in Chief.
 Charles began gaming with an Atari 2600 and cannot remember a time when he didn’t have access to some kind of video game system.
 These days he spends most of his time checking out some free to play game or another on his PC.
 He is now a regular fixture at the gaming table for any campaign that Jon Spengler runs.
 He’s also the poor guy stuck handling the constant influx of trackback spam for the site as well as moderating the legitimate comments.
 Gamer, writer, editor, and PR liaison for the site.
 Twitter – Google+